Safe use of diisocyanates

 - Varna uporaba izdelkov iz poliuretana (Slovenian, in cooperation with GZS)

-More specific information for end-users is available via the leaflet ‘Diisocyanates restriction compliance for end-users of adhesives and sealants'.
+More specific information for end-users was made available via the leaflet ‘Diisocyanates restriction compliance for end-users of adhesives and sealants'.

 Below are some frequently asked questions on the safe use of polyurethane products, answered.